Skip to main content

 Major or Program Credits are the college courses that are required of the particular major or program the student intends to complete.
 These courses typically fall within the major or field of study, with the number of credits required determined by that major or program.

 System General Education Requirements (SGRs) are courses approved by the South Dakota Board of Regents (SD BOR) to impart common knowledge and intellectual concepts to students and to develop in them the skills and attitudes that an organization’s faculty believe every educated person should possess.
-All students completing an undergraduate degree through a SD BOR institution must successfully complete coursework to fulfill the identified general education goals in written communication, oral communication, social sciences, humanities and arts/diversity, mathematics, natural sciences.
+All students completing an undergraduate degree through a SD BOR institution must successfully complete coursework to fulfill the identified general education goals in written communication, oral communication, social sciences, arts and humanities, mathematics, natural sciences.

 List of SGRs